 I’m a little unusual among Starting Strength coaches.
 Coaching is not my primary occupation.
 I’m currently training as a clinical psychologist and behavior analyst.
 This takes up a lot of my time.
 Most of my coaching takes the form of:

-We also offer small but focused group class that meets three times a week in our lifting studio in Alameda, but theses days and times are subject to change quarterly as my schedule changes.
+We also offer small but focused group classes that meet three times a week in our lifting studio in Alameda.
+See the Get Started page for details.

 That is where my other line of work comes in.
 I am interested in strength-training programs as behavior interventions.
 Your commitment to lift three or four times a week is a major investment in your personal well-being.
 But if you can’t figure out how to make doing the program work for you, you won’t stick to it, and you won’t get the benefits from it.
 I often tell my clients that the most important workout is the next one.
 While I am not licensed to offer psychological or behavior analytic services (yet—do you hear that, ethics boards?), I offer insight from these areas to help my clients find the motivation and structure necessary to make training work in their busy lives.